orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/TimecodeKit-2-Migration-Guide.md

 ## Enum Case Respellings

-Some enum cases have been renamed to conform to lowerCamelCase.
+Some enum cases have been renamed to conform to lowerCamelCase and replace underscore prefixes.

 - ``TimecodeFrameRate`` cases have been renamed.
   - `._24` is now `.fps24` and so on